inscapist/dotfiles/README.md

 I use [Zinit](https://github.com/zdharma/zinit) as ZSH's plugin manager.
 My `.zshrc` is [here](.config/zsh/.zshrc).
 `$ZDOTDIR` is set in `$HOME/.zshenv`, so that zsh configs are self-contained.

-Sensitive environment variables should not be version controlled, they are placed in `secrets.zsh`.
+* Sensitive environment variables should not be version controlled, they are placed in `$ZDOTDIR/secrets.zsh`.
+* Add additional zsh scripts to the bottom of `$ZDOTDIR/.zshrc`

 ### Install Emacs